MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/pan.md

 }
 ```

 This method updates the viewable content of the wrapped user interface element, based on the user's pan gesture.
 This is achieved by using the values of the [`TotalX`](xref:Xamarin.Forms.PanUpdatedEventArgs.TotalX) and [`TotalY`](xref:Xamarin.Forms.PanUpdatedEventArgs.TotalY) properties of the [`PanUpdatedEventArgs`](xref:Xamarin.Forms.PanUpdatedEventArgs) instance to calculate the direction and distance of the pan.
 The `App.ScreenWidth` and `App.ScreenHeight` properties provide the height and width of the viewport, and are set to the screen width and screen height values of the device by the respective platform-specific projects.
-The wrapped user element is then dragged by setting its [`TranslationX`](xref:Xamarin.Forms.VisualElement.TranslationX) and [`TranslationY`](xref:Xamarin.Forms.VisualElement.TranslationY) properties to the calculated values.
+The wrapped user element is then panned by setting its [`TranslationX`](xref:Xamarin.Forms.VisualElement.TranslationX) and [`TranslationY`](xref:Xamarin.Forms.VisualElement.TranslationY) properties to the calculated values.

 When panning content in an element that does not occupy the full screen, the height and width of the viewport can be obtained from the element's [`Height`](xref:Xamarin.Forms.VisualElement.Height) and [`Width`](xref:Xamarin.Forms.VisualElement.Width) properties.

 > [!NOTE]
 > Displaying high-resolution images can greatly increase an app's memory footprint.
 Therefore, they should only be created when required and should be released as soon as the app no longer requires them.
 For more information, see [Optimize Image Resources](~/xamarin-forms/deploy-test/performance.md#optimizeimages).

-## Summary

-The pan gesture is used for detecting dragging and is implemented with the [`PanGestureRecognizer`](xref:Xamarin.Forms.PanGestureRecognizer) class.

 ## Related Links